Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Conclusions and outlook

-We have used QI theory concepts like IPR, RDM and entanglement entropies, as an interesting ``microscope'' to reveal details of the internal structure of HgTe QW edge states with SOC (induced by the bulk and structural inversion asymmetries) in a finite strip geometry of width $L$.
-To do this, we have considered a four band Hamiltonian describing the low energy effective theory.
-Quantitative information on the edge states energies and wavefunctions is extracted from a numerical Hamiltonian diagonalization approach, which is complemented by an analytic (more qualitative) view.
+We have used QI theory concepts like IPR, RDM, entanglement entropies and space correlations, as an interesting ``microscope'' to reveal details of the internal structure of HgTe QW near-gap states with SOC (induced by the bulk and structural inversion asymmetries) in a finite strip geometry of width $L$, proposing a criterion for a momentum cutoff $k_c$ differentiating between edge- and bulk-states region behavior attending to IPR localization measures.
+To do this, we have considered a tight-binding Hamiltonian describing the low energy effective theory.
+Quantitative information on the near-gap energy spectrum and wave-functions is extracted from a numerical Hamiltonian diagonalization approach, which is complemented by a previous analytic study of the uncoupled (without SOC) case.

 We corroborate previous results on the intriguing oscillatory dependence of the energy gap with $L$, this time for a more general SOC, with sudden gap drops for critical strip widths $L_c$.
 The non-trivial consequences of the Rashba term on the charge conductance are also reviewed, with a possible design of a QSH FET.

-The spin polarization structure of edge states in position $y\in[0,L]$ and momentum $k_x\in(-\pi/a,\pi/a)$ has also been evidenced by using probability density and IPR plots.
-The IPR analysis reveals that, in general, edge state wave packets participate of less and less momenta as we approach the boundaries $y=0,L$ of the strip, with maximum localization for certain values of the momenta $\pm k_x$ in the vicinity of the $\Gamma$ point.
+The spin-polarization structure of edge states in position $y$ and momentum $k_x$ has also been evidenced by using probability density and IPR calculations and plots.
+The IPR analysis as a function of the momentum reveals that less and less momenta participate for near-gap states below the cutoff $k_c$ (edge-state region), when near-gap states start being localized at the edges $y=0,L$.

+Complementary information on the spin-polarization structure of near-gap states in $(k_x,y)$ space is extracted from the RDM to the spin subsystem.
+Contour plots of the RDM entries show the extremal values of spin up and down and spin transfer probabilities in $(k_x,y)$ space.
+Our findings indicate that the spin-polarization pattern, as shown by the diagonal elements of the RDM, is typical of the edge-state region $|k|< k_c$, becoming less distinct as we approach the bulk-state region $|k|> k_c$.
+Another possible criterion for differentiating edge-state from bulk-state behaviors could be this.
+Additionally, a study of the spin-transfer probability amplitudes (RDM off-diagonal components/coherences) concludes that, in the edge-state region $|k|< k_c$ (with the possible exception of a neighborhood of the $\Gamma$ point), the spin-transfer probability is significantly lower than in the bulk-state region $|k|> k_c$.
+Therefore, edge currents are more effective at preserving spin than bulk currents, one might argue.